scambier/markov-strings/README.md

 If set, these options will take precedence over those set in the constructor.

 ## Changelog

+**1.5.0**
+- Code rewritten in TypeScript.
+You can now `import MarkovGenerator from  'markov-strings'`

 **1.4.0**
 - New `filter()` method, thanks @flpvsk